Learn More About iLASIK Treatment

 Millions of people find that laser vision correction is a solid investment that pays dividends in glasses-free vision for years to come and offers significant long-term savings compared to contact lens wear.

 If you are interested in having laser vision correction, you will need to have a pre-surgical examination to determine if your eyes have a stable prescription, are healthy and suitable for surgery.
 This will include a complete medical and eye history, and thorough examination of both eyes with a wavefront system.

 Important Safety Information

-SIDE EFFECTS: Possible side effects include loss of vision and visual disturbances such as double vision, sensitivity to bright lights, increased difficulty with night vision, fluctuations in vision, and other visual irregularities that may be debilitating.
 Please consult with your eye care professional and carefully review the Patient Information Booklet regarding the potential risks and benefits of this procedure.
 Results may vary for each individual patient.

 The iLASIK® platform, utilizing the iFS® femtosecond laser and wavefront-guided technologies (STAR S4 IR® excimer laser and iDESIGN® Advanced WaveScan Studio or WaveScan WaveFront® systems).